10 Best Ways to Unclog a Drain Pipe

 You might think this is only a job for a plumber (and if you feel uncomfortable doing so then it should be!), but you can also do it at home with the right tools.

-This only works for kitchen and bathroom sinks with an accessible drain pipe underneath the cabinet.
+This only works for the sinks in the kitchen and bathroom that have an open drain pipe underneath the cabinet.

 Rinse the trap with water, put it all back together and voila!

 This one’s pretty straightforward.
 If you have an uncomplicated blockage or something you want to retrieve (like a ring or earrings), use a wet-vac to suck up the blockage.

 Create the tightest seal you can with your hands around the drain opening and vacuum the contents up using the highest setting.

 You might think this tool is only for toilets (and it’s handy for that!), but you can use it on any type of drain.